CodeWithDennis/filament-select-tree/README.md

     // When 'independent' is set to false, the tree will open with the selected values by default.
     ->expandSelected(false)

+    // Display individual leaf nodes instead of the main group when all leaf nodes are selected.
+    ->grouped(false)

     // By default, the clearable icon is enabled, but you can hide it with:
     ->clearable(false)